Organic Coffee – Your Cup o’ Joe?

 Organic coffee is a fast-growing phenomenon.
 By now it is grown in more than 40 countries, including Hawaii.
 The fast growth is fueled by the universal organic food trend and by the rapid adoption of fair trade practices.
 Because of the quality of the farmers adopting fair trade practices, 60% of that coffee is certified organic.

 It is essential to note that there are quite a few organic coffees that are actually not certified.
 The certification procedure is notoriously difficult and expensive and demands certification along the whole food chain including not only the growers but also the roasters and even the truck drivers.
-Surely this is way beyond the means of little farmers in developing countries such as Yemen and Ethiopia.
+Surely, this is way beyond the means of small farmers in developing countries such as Yemen and Ethiopia.
 Actually, in these countries, the coffee farmers are so poor they tend not to use pesticides or fertilizers at all.

 Photo by Larry Jacobsen